-Step 4: Create compelling content for your sales
+Step 4: Create compelling ads, posts and videos

 Let your customers know they can get sale updates from you by providing their email addresses.
-This will grow your email list and feed into your email marketing strategy.
-The bigger the list, the more the contacts you have for your winter holiday promotions (and beyond).
+As an added bonus, this will also grow your email list and feed into your email marketing strategy year-round.
+The more extensive the list, the more contacts you have for your winter holiday promotions (and beyond!).

 Step 5: Set your schedule and launch your campaign!

-To create a schedule, ask yourself these three questions:
+To create a campaign schedule, ask yourself these three questions:

-- How many emails am I going to send in the three weeks before Black Friday/Cyber Monday?
+- How many emails will I send in the three critical weeks leading up to Black Friday and Cyber Monday?

 - How many social media posts am I going to publish during that period?